Support dog will be available by prior request only

 Why did we choose to use an emotional support animal at the office?
 Research has long supported the idea that animals can provide significant psychological health benefits.
-Owning a pet has positive effects on mental health by fostering emotional connectivity and helping people manage in times of stress.
+Owning a pet has positive effects on mental health by fostering emotional connectivity and helping people manage times of stress.

 Pet therapy animals are pets trained to provide affection and comfort to people in a variety of settings.
 Numerous studies have investigated the benefits of therapy dogs and cats on people’s mental and physical health.
 Therapy pets help calm patients and may reduce anxiety in children and adults.

-Studies have shown interacting with an animal:
+Studies have shown interaction with an animal: